Emergency Dentist — Fort Lauderdale, FL

 - Broken, loose, or missing teeth

 You may not be sure whether your situation counts as an emergency.
-Just to be on the safe side, it’s best to give our office a call anyway.
+Just to be on the safe side, it’s best to give our dental office a call anyway.
 We can determine whether you’re dealing with an emergency and administer treatment if necessary.

 Should I Call the Emergency Room?

 In an emergency, you may be tempted to call the hospital instead of your emergency dentist.
 This is usually the right thing to do if you have a broken or dislocated jaw, experience uncontrollable bleeding, or have difficulty breathing.
-For most other emergencies, though, you’re much better off contacting our office.
+For most other emergencies, though, you’re much better off contacting our dental office.